chookmook29/cookbook/README.md

 To run it locally:
 - Install python 3
 - Install virtualenv
-- Create virtual environment inside directory of this webpage
+- Create virtual environment inside directory of this project
 - Activate virtual environment
     - source venv/bin/activate
-- Install flask packages using pip3 with virtual environment activated:
+- Install flask packages using pip3 with virtualenv is activated:
-	- flask-sessions
 	- pymongo
-	- flask-pymongo
 	- bson
 	- boto3
-	- botocore
-	- s3transfer packages
 - Start the web server with commands:
     - export FLASK_APP=run.py
     - flask run
-- Type http://127.0.0.1:5000 address in your browser window
+- Type http://127.0.0.1:5000 address or http://localhost:5000 in your browser window

 ## Credits